 To be eligible to receive an ACEND Verification Statement of FSN-DP Program Completion, students in the FSN-DP at Sam Houston State University must have a minimum GPA of 3.0 overall, a FSN-DP GPA of 3.0 or better, and a "C" or better in all FACS courses.
 Upper level courses must have been completed in the previous 5 years.
-Students are required to achieve all knowledge requirements (KRDNs) during the DPD to receive a verification statement.
-Opportunities are provided to remediate the KRDN assignments during the semester if necessary.
-A list of the KRDN's is included in the Appendix.
 The FSN-DP Director will issue the Verification Statement once the FSN degree has been conferred on the student's academic transcript (usually one month after the end of the semester).
 An official copy of the Verification Statement is required to begin a dietetic internship.
 Receipt of the Verification Statement does not guarantee an ACEND-accredited dietetic internship.
 Students who do not meet the grade point requirement for a Verification Statement but satisfy graduation requirements will graduate with a Bachelor of Science in Food Science and Nutrition.
 Sam Houston State University does not guarantee dietetic internship placement or selection.